-Your baby's digestive system is still developing, so it's completely normal for them to spit up sometimes when they burp.
+Their digestive system is still developing, so it's completely normal if your baby spits up sometimes when they burp.

 However, if your baby is experiencing excessive spit up or projectile vomiting, this may be a sign that they are suffering from infant reflux or are sick.
 Consult with your pediatrician promptly.